-Chromebooks must be managed using Google Apps APIs, since administrators cannot install an agent on the device.
-When you manage Chromebooks through Endpoint Manager, the devices appear in the inventory and you can view the device details.
+Chromebooks are managed using Google Apps APIs, since administrators cannot install an agent on the device.
+When you manage Chromebooks through Endpoint Manager, the devices appear in the inventory, and you can view the device details.
 However, there is no additional functionality for Chromebooks from the Ivanti management console.

 In order to manage Chromebooks, you must have a Google Apps for Work account that is bound to your domain name.
 You must also purchase Chromebook licenses in order to manage the devices.
 When you have purchased licenses and associated them with the Google Apps account, they appear in the Google Apps account under Device management.

 NOTE: The steps for setting up a Chromebook for management through Google may change at Google's discretion.
 If that is the case, we recommend you find instructions from Google to perform these actions.